jdaDev/SotDL-Generator/README.md

 with the simple click of a button.

 As of now it only gives general information about your character (background, relative age, etc.), but I plan to add in stats, professions, names, and other features as well.
+Eventually it will be a whole suite of tools for generating content on the fly.